loverde-co/resume/README.md

 Swift and Objective - C

 I've solid knowledge in webservices integrations (RESTful) and also to build them.

-Knowledge in common software development patterns: MVVM, MVC, SOLID.
+Knowledge in common software development patterns: MVVM, MVC, Clean Code, SOLID.
+VIPER.
+Knowledge in SwifLint and Fastlane

-Knowledge in CocoaPods
+Knowledge in CocoaPods and SPM

 **Knowledge in these frameworks:**
 UIKIT, Foundation, CoreGraphics, CoreData, ARKit, Quartz, SystemConfiguration, MobileCoreServices, Security, CoreLocation, MapKit, EventKit, CrashReporter, CFNetwork, AFNetworking, CoreVideo, Crashlytics.